JeffersonLab/clas12-offline-software/README.md

 ./build-coatjava.sh
 ```

 See the [troubleshooting](https://github.com/JeffersonLab/clas12-offline-software/wiki/Troubleshooting) wiki page if you experience any issues.
+Javadocs can be found at the repository's [gh-page](https://jeffersonlab.github.io/clas12-offline-software/).

 ## Repository Structure and Dependency Management
 ### Common Tools